Patrol Boat (TV series)

-Patrol Boat is an Australian television drama series that screened on the Australian Broadcasting Corporation.
-Patrol Boat was created by James Davern and two series were produced, in 1979 and 1983, with a total of 26 episodes.
+Patrol Boat is an Australian television action/drama series that screened on ABC Television and was created by James Davern, two series were produced, in 1979 and 1983, with a total of 26 episodes.

+Synopsis

 Patrol Boat was about the activities of the crew of a Royal Australian Navy patrol boat which patrolled Australia's coastline.
-The series was produced with the co-operation of the Royal Australian Navy.
+The series although fictional was produced with the co-operation of the Royal Australian Navy.